joaopapereira/OPP_home_device_controller/README.md

-# OOP_home_device_controller
+# OPP_home_device_controller
-This repository contains the OOP Project code to controller the Home Gateway
+This repository contains the OOP Project code to control the Home Gateway